codeunion/dotenv-example/README.md

 ## Other Solutions to The "Sensitive Information" Problem

+In every case, every solution to the "sensitive information" problem follows the same fundamental pattern:

+1. Separate your sensitive information from your program
+2. Have your program load the file with sensitive information
+3. Tell git to ignore that file

-dotenv isn't the only solution to the "sensitive information" problem.
+That said, dotenv isn't the only solution to this problem.
 There are other gems like [figaro](https://github.com/laserlemon/figaro) which do much the same thing, for example.